 - The Environment Agency (EA - England and Wales) and Scottish Environment Protection Agency (SEPA) offer an online postcode search to see if your local area is at risk

-- You can sign up to Flood Warnings Direct from EA to receive warnings by phone, text or email.
-SEPA offer a similar warning system by phone
+- You can sign up for Flood Warnings Direct from EA to receive warnings by phone, text or email.
+SEPA offers a similar warning system by phone

 - Your local authority can tell you what flood prevention schemes are available or are planned in your area.